CS 312 Assignment - Problem Decomposition

 3. To practice removing redundancy from programs.

-Steps to Complete Assignment: (If you get stuck post to the class discussion group on Piazza or go see the instructor, TA, or proctor in lab hours.)
+Complete the items on the class start up page.
+If you get stuck post to the class discussion group on Piazza or go see the instructor or a TA in help hours.

 There was an old woman who swallowed a fly.